easybuilders/easybuild-tutorial/docs/2022-isc22/installation.md

 ## Installing EasyBuild

 We present three methods for installing EasyBuild.
-It is up to you which one you prefer, both result a fully functional EasyBuild installation.
+It is up to you which one you prefer, each result in a fully functional EasyBuild installation.

 Time to get your hands dirty!